opencog/learn/learn-lang-diary/Reading-List.md

      http://homepages.cwi.nl/~paulv/papers/algorithmicstatistics.pdf

   -- The Unreasonable Effectiveness of Recurrent Neural Networks
+     Andrej Karpathy blog  -- May 2015
      https://karpathy.github.io/2015/05/21/rnn-effectiveness/

+     This is a programmer-tinkerer's intro to RNN's (LSTM).
+The claim that RNN/LSTM's are extremely good at predicting "what comes next" is illustrated with everything from Tolstoy to baby names to source code.
+You won't learn how or why RNN/LSTM's work but you'll be impressed by the results.

+     The "Further Reading" section gives an excellent overview of the state of the art, circa 2015.

   -- Understanding LSTM Networks
      https://colah.github.io/posts/2015-08-Understanding-LSTMs/
   -- Recurrent Neural Network Regularization